FROG: A new people detection dataset for knee-high 2D range finders: FROG benchmark

 \subsubsection{LFE \& PPN}

-We first train LFE on the segmentation problem described in Section~\ref{sect:lfetrain}, using a batch size of 32 and the AdamW optimizer with $\eta = 10^{-3}$ and $\lambda = 4 \times 10^{-3}$.
+We first train LFE on the segmentation problem described in Section~\ref{sect:lfetrain}, using a batch size of 32 and the AdamW \cite{adamw} optimizer with $\eta = 10^{-3}$ and $\lambda = 4 \times 10^{-3}$.
 We set a target of 100 epochs, with an early stopping patience of 20 epochs and $\Delta \mathcal{L}_{min} = 10^{-3}$.
 As mentioned previously, we also evaluate LFE on its own as a person detector by adding a classical post-processing step based around SciPy's \texttt{find\_peaks} function, a combination we are calling \textbf{LFE-Peaks}.
 The post-processing finds the height and width of the peaks in the segmentation signal, and afterwards computes centroids based on the Cartesian coordinates of the corresponding points in the range data.
 Centroids that are close together are interpreted as legs or part of legs, and merged together into final person detections using a NMS-like process.
 Outlier points are discarded from each centroid, so that we do not take into account parts of the background in the averaging formula.
 In a similar way to our adaptation of PeTra, the confidence score is the average output of the network corresponding to all points assigned to each detection.

-As for PPN, we reuse the weights learned during the LFE segmentation experiment, and allow them to be further fine-tuned during training.
+LFE-PPN embeds LFE as its backbone, which can either be trained from scratch, or its weights reused from the LFE segmentation experiment and further fine-tuned during LFE-PPN training.
+For the purposes of this experiment, we follow and report the latter approach, although we have not observed any quantitative differences between the two.
 We employ a batch size of 4, use the AdamW optimizer with $\eta = 10^{-4}$ and $\lambda = 4 \times 10^{-4}$, and set a target of 150 epochs with an early stopping patience of 20 epochs and $\Delta \mathcal{L}_{min} = 10^{-3}$.

 We perform inference speed tests using ROS 2 Humble and our own developed implementation of a person detection node based on either LFE-Peaks or LFE-PPN, using C++ and ONNX Runtime v1.14.1\footnote{\url{https://onnxruntime.ai/}} with the CUDA backend.
 In the case of LFE-Peaks, an embedded Python interpreter is used to execute the classical peak finding and post processing algorithm.
+Our ROS package is publicly available on GitHub\footnote{\url{https://github.com/robotics-upo/upo_laser_people_detector}}.